Are you hearing the voice of your intuition? Or, is that inner voice silent? Do you want to be more in touch with your intuition?

 Experience tells us that intuition does not click on and off like a light switch.
 It operates more like rainwater collecting and then flowing downhill.
 If you watch the rain falling in a gully, at first, the ground is dry.
 Then, as the rain falls, you see a tiny trickle of water form and run downhill.
-As the rainfall increases, the water flow down the gully becomes a stream or even a river.
+As the rainfall increases, the water flowing down the gully becomes a stream or river.

 Use a Sutra to Hear Your Intuition

 How does one increase the flow of our intuitive awareness?
 Sutras are one of the best tools for hearing the voice of your intuition.
 A Sutra is a word or phrase you introduce while in a state of pure consciousness.

 A Sutra is like a formula for the subconscious mind.
 When you add 2 + 2, it results in 4.
 The same principle applies to the Sutra with the subconscious.
 When we introduce the proper Sutra, the mind can connect with pure consciousness.

 The Universe is always trying to communicate with us, and a Sutra encourages this dialogue.
 You can’t just use the Sutra on the functional level of awareness.
 First, we must learn to meditate and reach pure consciousness.
 While in a state of pure consciousness, we are in contact with the power of the subconscious mind.
 After we get to this subconscious level of pure awareness, one can gently introduce the proper Sutra or formula to cultivate intuition.

 For this purpose, one Sutra is, “find that which is hidden.”
 It will prompt the flow of intuition.
 The Universe will answer when the question you present is at the Universes level of vibration.
 It makes the messages from your soul accessible.